 View images of a sample of local businesses with safety top of mind.
 Businesses are open in Fernie!
 Support Local.

 Here’s what we’re doing to protect you when you come to Fernie and to ensure a positive experience:

-- All accommodators, restaurants, shops, and stores have implemented and posted provincially approved guidelines for safety, cleaning and physical distancing to keep staff and visitors healthy.
+- All activity operators, accommodators, restaurants, shops, and stores have implemented and posted provincially approved guidelines for safety and cleaning to keep staff and visitors healthy.
 Ask businesses directly on how they are helping to keep you safe.

-- Signage throughout the community will help provide information and guidelines.
+- Signage at businesses and around the community will help provide information and guidelines.